antfu/vite-plugin-md/README.md

 Or you can use [`vite-plugin-components`](#work-with-vite-plugin-components) for auto components registration.

+Please pay attention to the name of the component. `kebab-case` is recommended because it meets the standard.

 ## Frontmatter

 Frontmatter will be parsed and inject into Vue's instance data `frontmatter` field.